Polychora

 Since all its cells are regular, the Rectified 5-cell is one of the three Semi-regular convex polychora.
 Together with its vertex polyhedron, the Triangular prism, it is a member of the finite multi-dimensional k21 family of Semi-regular polytopes, where each n-dimensional polytope is the vertex polytope of the n+1 dimensional polytope in the family.

-Both polytopes in Fig. 15 have Pentachoric symmetry.
-For more Zomable projections of the 5-cell, see Fig. 35.
+Both polytopes in Fig. 5.3 have Pentachoric symmetry.
+For more Zomable projections of the 5-cell, see Fig. 7.8.

-Fig. 16: Octahedral projections of the 16-cell and Tesseract.
+Fig. 5.4: Octahedral projections of the 16-cell and Tesseract.

 Top left: the vertex-first projection of the 16-cell.
 Top right: The vertex-first projection of the Tesseract (*).
+This projection represents two different projections of the Tesseract, which have different sets of four edges closer to our 3-D ``plane''.

 We described above the meaning of duality between polychora.
 We now describe the meaning of duality between projections.
-In Fig. 16, the vertex-first projection of the 16-cell is the dual of the cell-first projection of the Tesseract; each cell of the former is centred exactly on a vertex of the latter, and vice-versa.
+In Fig. 5.4, the vertex-first projection of the 16-cell is the dual of the cell-first projection of the Tesseract; each cell of the former is centred exactly on a vertex of the latter, and vice-versa.
 Equally, the cell-first projection of the 16-cell is the dual of the vertex-first projection of the Tesseract.
 Two dual projections necessarily have the same symmetry.

 Like all regular polychora with Tetrahedral cells, the edges and faces of the 16-cell trace its vertex polyhedron, the Octahedron, which in this case is an equatorial polyhedron between pairs of opposite vertices.
-In the vertex-first projection in Fig. 16 we see one undistorted Octahedron enveloping the two superposed opposite vertices at the centre, and three flattened projections of Octahedra (Fig. 14b, A) in three perpendicular planes passing through the centre of the projection lying halfway between the outer vertices.
+In the vertex-first projection in Fig. 5.4 we see one undistorted Octahedron enveloping the two superposed opposite vertices at the centre, and three flattened projections of Octahedra (Fig. 5.2, A) in three perpendicular planes passing through the centre of the projection lying halfway between the outer vertices.
 These equatorial Octahedra have themselves equatorial Polygons, Squares, which correspond, in its dual (the Tesseract), to equatorial rings of 4 Cubes joined with each other by 4 Square faces.
-As for these equatorial figures, in the 16-cell the distance of a vertex to the centre is √ 2 / 2 times the edge length.
+As for these equatorial figures, in the 16-cell the distance of a vertex to the centre is √ 2 / 2 times the edge length (ℓ).

 Like the 5-cell, these regular polychora have analogues not only in 3-D, but also in any n-dimensional Euclidean space.
 The Tesseract is the 4-D Hypercube, and the 16-cell is a 4-D cross polytope.
-However, they have unique properties: This means that we can make a Compound of two 16-cells with the vertex arrangement of the Tesseract; interestingly, the cell-first projection of the 16-cell in Fig. 16 can represent such a compound!
+However, they have unique properties: This means that we can make a Compound of two 16-cells with the vertex arrangement of the Tesseract; interestingly, the cell-first projection of the 16-cell in Fig. 5.4 can represent such a compound!
 This implies, by duality, that its dual projection (the vertex-first projection of the Tesseract) also represents a Compound of two Tesseracts.
 In the projections of these compounds, the ``near'' and ``far'' sides are identical.

 One of the consequences of the 16-cell being a Demi-tesseract is that if we start with a Tesseract honeycomb and do an alternating deletion of half of its vertices, we end up with a new regular honeycomb made of 16-cells: this is unique to 4 dimensions and the 16-cell is the only cross polytope that can fill space!
-One of its projections would look like a filling of 3-D space with the face-first projections of the 16-cell, which would represent the 16-cells concentric with the previous Tesseracts.
+One of its projections would look like a filling of 3-D space with the cell-first projections of the 16-cell, which would represent the 16-cells concentric with the previous Tesseracts.
 The "new" 16-cells that fill the gaps between the previous ones would be represented by vertex-first projections, which appear automatically around the vertices where 6 blue struts meet.

 How these properties of the 16-cell and Tesseract are related is discussed in more detail below.